How did you get into the industry?

 Day in the life of a Franchisee?

-Highly seasonal business – in high season managing the completion of the service and repair orders.
+Depending on the geographic locations, this could be a highly seasonal business – in high season managing the completion of the service and repair orders takes most of the time.
 In the low season, a bit more focus on business development on the client-side, and training and skill development on the technician and team side.

-- Process the orders, check the future load
+- Process the orders, check the future load, and follow up with customers and team members

 Who is the Ideal Franchise Candidate for the Poolblu franchise model?